-#HealMeToo Festival Presents: SKIN
+#HealMeToo Festival & Podcast Present: SKIN

-Two things threaten a grad student’s dissertation on Virginia Woolf: her hot new girlfriend and her own dark past.
+In this frank and funny solo show, two things threaten a grad student’s dissertation on Virginia Woolf: her hot new girlfriend and her own dark past.

 "Empowering.
 Inspiring.
 Funny!
 A critically important topic handled sensitively and creatively."—Exec.
 Dir.
 NYC Dept of Education Counseling & Support Program